jonitrythall/wildflowers/presentation.md

 #### Area & Soil Prep

 #### Watering
+Water 2-3 times a week to germinate, then once a month in the growing season if there is not regular rain in the area.

 ## Other Ways Of Helping From Your Yard

 ### Pollinator Houses
+Pollinator houses are structures that serve as coazy homes for solitary-nesting native bees.

 ### Reduce Chemical Usage